randerzander/jupyter-service/README.md

-An Ambari Stack service for IPython (Jupyter) Notebook with pre-installed packages for working with data in Hadoop (pydoop, scikit-learn, pandas, numpy, scipy, etc.).
+An Ambari service for Jupyter (IPython3) Notebooks.
+It comes with Python2.7 and many packages for working with data in Hadoop (pydoop, scikit-learn, pandas, numpy, scipy, etc.).

+**Warning**: The Jupyter master service must be co-located on a node with the Spark Client (Jupyter Notebook depends on Spark Client libs in /usr/hdp/current/spark-client).

+If you want to use the R kernel, install the [r-service](https://github.com/randerzander/r-service) first.

 This stack deploys Python 2.7.9 as an altinstall.
-Make sure you backup any site-packages already installed in /usr/local/lib/python2.7/site-packages.
+Make sure you backup any libraries already installed in /usr/local/lib/python2.7/site-packages.

-To enable support for the Spark REPL API, the service downloads and uses a Spark build (~200MB) from dropbox.
-This will not interfere with existing Spark installs.

 To deploy, copy the entire directory into your Ambari stacks folder and restart Ambari: